e-Bike Safety Advocates

 Image credit to www.sitelinesb.com

-This program is a voluntary initiative for riders aged 15 and younger without a driver’s license.
+This program is a voluntary registration for riders aged 15 and younger that do not a driver’s license.
 All kids seek out boundaries and will push things are far as they are allowed.
-They are definitely testing that boundary of safety by using a motorized e-Bike to go 20+ MPH without a helmet, riding recklessly in a way that frightens seniors.
-Communities should consider setting boundaries for the younger generation e-Bike usage to ensure that crashes and TBIs do not happen.
-It helps kids understand and follow standard safety practices and rules of the road that apply to all multi-use path users.
+Riding a motorized “e-bike” 20+ MPH (with a friend on the seat) without a helmet, riding recklessly like they are at a vacation resort without rules needs to stop.
+Communities should consider setting boundaries for the younger generation e-Bike riders to ensure that crashes and TBIs do not happen to them and/or others they may hit.
+This will help kids understand the difference between privileges (like riding a bike path) and their own individual rights.
+We all need to follow safety practices and rules of the road that apply to all multi-use path users.

 The Registration and Safety Awareness Certification process includes:

-• Confirmation of which Class of e-Bikes they have – advise which e-Bikes are allowed and not allowed public multi-use paths.
+- Confirmation of which Class of e-Bikes they own and which e-Bikes are allowed and not allowed public multi-use paths.

-• Completion of a 12-question online test to ensure understanding of safety rules and etiquette and local regulations (i.e. 15 MPH speed limit)
+- Completion of a 12-question online test to ensure understanding of safety rules and etiquette and local regulations.

 The goal is to ensure all stakeholders using motorized devices operate with accurate safety information and boundaries for acceptable behavior, enhancing security on bike paths for everyone.
 This program can help Coloradoans feel more secure on bike paths, especially our seniors.

-Implementing uniform, graffiti-proof signage system throughout metropolitan and high-traffic areas in the Front Range is crucial for ensuring coordinated usage of multi-use paths and preparing for the increasing number of participants that are coming.
-In the future, we envision communities of connected multi-use paths using a similar map structure and sign design for consistency for users; a bikeway version of our existing road signs if you will.
+Implementing a uniform, graffiti-proof signage system throughout metro and high-traffic areas in the Front Range is crucial to ensuring coordinated usage of multi-use paths and preparing for the increasing number of participants that are coming.
+Envision communities of connected multi-use paths using a similar map structure and sign design for consistency for users; a bikeway version of our existing speed limit signs if you will.

 Key aspects of the interactive signage include:

-• Standardization: Use of a 12” x 18” sign template that can be shared and updated across different communities.
+- Standardization: Use of a standard 12” x 18” sign template that can be shared and updated by each community.

-• Safety Message: A succinct safety message; for example – A.S.K.:
+- Safety Message: A succinct safety message; for example

 Reach out to us if your team would like to learn more about implementing the e-Bike Safety Awareness Initiative in your community.